karenLucya/requirement-analysis/README.md

 ### **5. Provides a Basis for Design and Testing**
 Requirement documents serve as a reference for designing the system architecture and writing test cases.
 This ensures consistency across the SDLC and helps verify that all requirements are met.
+---

+## Key Activities in Requirement Analysis

+The Requirement Analysis phase consists of several critical activities that ensure a software project is well-understood, accurately defined, and aligned with stakeholder needs.
+Below are the **five key activities** involved in this process:

+- **Requirement Gathering:**
+  This involves collecting information from stakeholders through methods like interviews, surveys, observation, and workshops.
+The goal is to identify all user needs and business objectives.

+- **Requirement Elicitation:**
+  This step refines the gathered information by engaging stakeholders to clarify their expectations and priorities.
+Techniques like brainstorming, focus groups, and use case analysis are often used.

+- **Requirement Documentation:**
+  All gathered and clarified requirements are recorded in detailed documents such as Software Requirement Specifications (SRS), user stories, or use case diagrams.
+This ensures consistency and serves as a reference for all project teams.

+- **Requirement Analysis and Modeling:**
+  Analysts examine and structure the documented requirements to understand relationships, dependencies, and feasibility.
+Modeling tools like data flow diagrams (DFDs), UML diagrams, and prototypes help visualize the system.

+- **Requirement Validation:**
+  In this final activity, requirements are reviewed with stakeholders to confirm they are complete, accurate, and aligned with business goals.
+This step ensures that the requirements are ready for design and implementation.